dayofai/dayof/context/frontend/product-panel/product-panel-spec-working.md

 - **Avoid “inventory” in UI/contract.** Prefer “remaining” / “count”.
 - **Show sold‑out ticket types.** Default behavior is to **display sold‑out rows as disabled/greyed**, not hidden.
 If the entire event is sold out and nothing purchasable remains, show compact “Event Sold Out” state; otherwise list types with a sold‑out indicator.
-- **Gated but sold‑out edge case.** When access code unlocks a type that’s already sold out, still **show the type**, disabled, with sold‑out state (don’t make it disappear—avoid “did my code work?” confusion).
+- **Gated but sold‑out edge case.** When an access code enables a type that’s already sold out, still **show the type**, disabled, with sold‑out state (avoid "did my code work?" confusion).
 - **Disable/unpublish toggle.** Need a server‑side switch to fully **suppress** a product type from the panel without deleting it (unpublished/disabled).

 ### B) Status & state mapping